 Nope, I am not going to talk about the famous Dutch cheese in this segment, because there really is nothing to say about it… you’ve got to get yourself some Gouda!

 What I want to warn you about is that do not make the mistake of ever visiting Amsterdam without a camera.
-There is so much culture, architecture, and quirkiness in Amsterdam that traveling without a camera is a sin, especially around dusk, when the sun’s rays pierce through the tiny side-streets and bounce off the canal water.
-It is, by far, in all my travels, one of the most photogenic cities of the world.
+There is so much culture, architecture, and quirkiness in Amsterdam that travelling without a camera is a sin, especially around dusk, when the sun’s rays pierce through the tiny side-streets and bounce off the canal water.
+It is, by far, in all my travels, one of the most photogenic cities in the world.

 I am Hungry!

 You can be Hungarian, Indian, Japanese, American, or pretty much from any part of the world, you are likely to find a restaurant serving your local cuisine here.
 Head over to Lediespain where you can find a wide variety of eating and drinking options.
-During the summer months, drinks are served by the local bars on the plaza and it is the best place to sit out in the open, drink some beer or wine and watch the world go by.
+During the summer months, drinks are served by the local bars on the plaza, and it is the best place to sit out in the open, drink some beer or wine and watch the world go by.